-- The Mito Meter is a broadband meter, meaning it detects all signals within its selected frequency range at any location. - In RF mode, if a Wi-Fi router and a cell phone transmit at the same time, the meter captures both signals and shows a combined result.
+- The Mito Meter is a broadband meter, meaning it detects all signals within its selected frequency range at any location. - In RF mode, if a Wi-Fi router, a Bluetooth device and a cell phone transmit at the same time, the meter captures the three signals and shows a combined result.